hyperjumptech/monika/docs/src/pages/guides/notifications.md

 3. For your **domain**
    - • If you are on the free plan, add authorized recipients as instructed [here](https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients).
    - • If you want to use your own domain, refer [here](https://help.mailgun.com/hc/en-us/articles/203637190-How-Do-I-Add-or-Delete-a-Domain) to add it.
-4. For your **username** by referring to [this documentation](https://help.mailgun.com/hc/en-us/articles/203380100-Where-Can-I-Find-My-API-Key-and-SMTP-Credentials).
-5. After that, put them in `monika.json` configuration as follows:
+4. After that, put them in `monika.json` configuration as follows:

 ```json
 {